godaged/tictac/README.md

 # Tic Tac Toe
 ## Description
-Tic Tac Toe Console Game in Python.
-Can be played against the PC or another player.
+Tic Tac Toe Console Game in Python, Can be played against the PC or another player.
 This require package os and datetime.

 ## How to play
+Open Console and type tictactoe.py.
 Always 'X' goes first.
 First you need to select to who do you want to play against; another player(0) or PC(1).